demisto/content/Packs/Mattermost/Integrations/MattermostV2/README.md

 ### mirror-investigation

 ***
-Mirrors the investigation between MatterMost and the Cortex XSOAR War Room.
+Mirrors the investigation between Mattermost and the Cortex XSOAR War Room.

 #### Required Permissions

-- no permissions required.
+No permissions required.

 #### Base Command